-New leak offers up some more details on Facebook Home, HTC MystAlex Wagner - Deputy Managing Editor, News Desk
+New leak offers up some more details on Facebook Home, HTC MystAlex Wagner - Editorial Director of News and Content

 More Facebook Home details continue to trickle out ahead of Facebook's big April 4 event.
 The latest report comes to us from Android Police, who claim to have gotten hold of a system dump from the HTC phone that Facebook is planning to use to show off its new software.
 According to the build.prop file included in the leak, the handset is codenamed "Myst" and includes a 4.3-inch 720p display, 1GHz dual-core MSM8960 processor, 5-megapixel rear and 1.6-megapixel front cameras, 1GB RAM, no SD card slot and Android 4.1.2 beneath HTC Sense 4.5.
 AT&T is named as the carrier.
 Most of this lines up with a leak from last month and suggests that Facebook's Home will debut on a mid-range HTC smartphone.

 Of course, the main focus of Facebook's upcoming shindig will likely be its new Home software, and the good news is that today's leak has some new details on that as well.
 Android Police discovered an image within the system dump that confirms that the new launcher will be called "Facebook Home" and that its codename is "Wazakashi" (to compare, the regular Facebook app's codename is "Katana").